-Susan Colby currently serves as the Director of Faculty Professional Development in the Center for Academic Excellence at Appalachian State University.
-She is also professor in the Department of Curriculum and Instruction where she served 12 years as chair and assistant chair.
+Susan Colby currently serves as the Director of Faculty Professional Development in the Center for Academic Excellence at Appalachian State University and is professor in the Department of Curriculum and Instruction where she served 12 years as chair and assistant chair.
+She is a member of the American Council on Education (ACE) Fellow Class of 2021-2022 and served on the Executive Board for the Consortium for Research on Educational Assessment and Teaching Effectiveness (CREATE).
 Prior to academia, she served in the public schools of Florida and Colorado as a principal, teacher, clinical professor, and Title I director.
 Dr. Colby earned her doctorate in Educational Leadership from East Carolina University; her MA in Administration, Curriculum and Supervision from the University of Colorado, Denver; and her BS in Elementary Education with Distinction from the University of Minnesota.
 In 2002, she was the recipient of the National Council of Professors of Educational Administration Morphet Dissertation Award.
-She has authored articles in the fields of teacher education and P-12 education focusing on curriculum, assessment, and leadership.
-She is President-Elect for the Consortium for Research on Educational Assessment and Teaching Effectiveness (CREATE).
+She has authored articles in the fields of teacher education and P-12 education focusing on professional development, curriculum, assessment, and leadership.

 Dr. Brooksie B. Sturdivant